Towards Understanding What State Space Models Learn About Code: Introduction

 \section{Introduction}

-Transformers have established themselves as the de facto standard architecture across various domains.
-In particular, they show state-of-the-art performance in code understanding tasks, which are the focus of this paper.
-However, they suffer from inherent limitations, including quadratic complexity, high data dependency, and positional inductive biases.
+Transformers are the dominant architecture for sequence modeling across domains, including the code understanding domain, which is in the focus of this work.
+However, they suffer from inherent limitations, including quadratic complexity, large data requirement, and positional biases.

 State Space Models (SSMs) \cite{linear-ssm} have emerged as a computationally efficient alternative, particularly promising for long-context tasks.
-While pure SSM-based architectures have historically struggled to match the empirical performance of Transformers \cite{spade, ren2025samba}, \citet{verma-etal-2025-codessm} challenged the Transformer hegemony in the domain of code understanding tasks with CodeSSM, demonstrating that an SSM-based model could outperform comparable Transformer baselines (e.g., RoCoder) on retrieval and classification while maintaining superior compute and sample efficiency.
-However, the internal mechanisms enabling these performance gains and the extent to which state-space models capture syntactic or semantic code structure remain unexplored.
+While SSM-based architectures have historically struggled to match the empirical performance of transformers \cite{spade, ren2025samba}, \citet{verma-etal-2025-codessm} showed that SSMs can outperform Transformers on code understanding tasks such as retrieval and classification while achieving better compute and sample efficiency.
+However, the internal mechanisms enabling the performance gains and the extent to which state space models capture syntactic or semantic code structure remain unexplored.
+Preliminary interpretability work focuses exclusively on selective SSMs\footnote{We make a distinction between SSMs which rely on RNN mode and hardware optimized parallel scan algorithms, like Mamba, and SSMs that rely on convolution during training, like S4D.
+For simplicity, we refer to the former as selective-SSMs and the latter as SSMs.} and is limited to synthetic tasks.
+For SSMs no interpretability studies exist.
+This gap limits our ability to diagnose failures, guide architectural improvements, and predict when SSMs will succeed or struggle on code understanding and generation tasks.

-While there exist preliminary interpretability studies on selective-SSMs, they offer little guidance for code-specific tasks.
-Architectures like Mamba have been characterized as having an “Achilles’ heel” regarding input copying and state tracking \cite{mamba2025achilles, jafari2024mambalrp, repeatmetransformersbetter}.
-These works focus on synthetic tasks \cite{mamba2025achilles} and apply the methods developed for Transformers on Mamba \cite{hiddenattention_mamba, jafari2024mambalrp}.
-However for SSM such as S4 and S4D, \citet{nishikawa2025state} showed that with appropriate non-linearities, SSMs can indeed perform complex token selection comparable to self-attention (CodeSSM satisfies the criteria).
-Furthermore, there are debates regarding “real-world” efficiency of Mamba \cite{fail_realworldmamba}.
-However, CodeSSM is significantly more efficient than Transformers on real world coding tasks \cite{verma-etal-2025-codessm}.
-Crucially, the existing works fail to provide code specific insights as well as behavioral differences between SSM and Transformers.